urbit/docs/learn/hoon/hoon-tutorial/gall.md

 ### ++peer

 `++peer` is used to handle subscriptions.
 When something subscribes to your application this arm will run.
+The something could be another Gall application on your ship or another ship or a tile from landscape or anything else that is able to communicate with Gall.
 Your outgoing subscriptions will not be tracked automatically but incoming ones will live in `sup.bowl` so that you can send information to them when required.

-[comment]: # (What is the "something" that can subscribe to the application? e.g. other Gall applications, Ames, other ships, etc?)

 ### ++pull